jts307/TinySearchEngine/indexer/DESIGN.md

 	2. while there are still (docId, count) pairs associated with that word
 		1. write that (docId, count) pair on the same line as the word
 5. Free memory for index structure and any other structures used, close indexFilename

+### Dataflow through modules

+1. *main* parses/validates parameters, calls functions from *index* module
+2. Functions from *index* module initialize a new index and returns back to *main*
+3. *main* passes parameters to *index_build*
+4. *index_build* reads webpages by calling *webpageLoad*
+5. *webpageLoad* reads files from *pageDirectory* and returns their information to *index_build*
+6. *index_build* loads this information into the index and returns to *main*
+7. *main* passes parameters to *index_save*
+8. *index_save* writes the information in index to *indexFilename*

+### Major data structures

+The *index* module provides the index structure...

+1. index, mapping of words and (docId, count) pairs

+The *index* module uses a few helper modules which provide the following data structures:

+2. hashtable of words and counters (indirectly used by index)

+3. set of words and counters (indirectly used by index)

+4. counters which keep a count of a docId

 ### Testing Plan